gtluu/compassxport_gui/README.md

 3. Select the desired output folder.
 4. Select the desired file format to convert to and whether or not peaks should be centroided.
 5. Click ```Run``` to begin conversion.

+#### To Do
+* Add menu option to choose CompassXport executable path and write to config file.